jsafrane/kubecon2019na/talk.md

   - May not be possible in some cases where an off-the-shelf storage solution is deployed.

 --
-* External-Attacher CSI sidecar can support NOOP attach/detach of volumes which don't have `CONTROLLER_PUPLISH_UNPUBLISH` capability.
+* External-Attacher CSI sidecar can support NOOP attach/detach of volumes which don't have `PUBLISH_UNPUBLISH_VOLUME` capability.

 --
   - Ensure that external-attacher is running even if CSI driver does not support attach/detach.